Queensland fruit fly

 Baiting for more fruit fly

-Biosecurity New Zealand is stepping up it’s on the ground efforts in the suburb, and will be placing bait on fruit trees to attract and kill adult flies, in particular females.
+Biosecurity New Zealand stepped up it’s on the ground efforts in the suburb, and has been placing bait on fruit trees to attract and kill adult flies, in particular females.

 Treatment being used